Kairotic/coding-with-knots/quipu.md

 | pendant attach (verso or recto) |	pan position left or right channel |
 | pendant ply (S or Z) |	envelope shape (audible as “inversion effect”) |
 | unknown values |	are usually interpreted as neutral (pan) or low (colour) |

+Table: An overview of which 'quipu dimension' is mapped onto which sound dimension.

 The moments of audible acceleration result from areas with many pendants that have subsidiaries (side branches).
 In various dimensions